nniiicc/LIS-570-Au2020/_2020/reporting.md

 ## Readings

-Below are a number of examples that could all fit into our LIS spotlight series.
-But, I think each of these are examples of how to report on professional activities in peer reviewed publications using productive and helpful narrative styles.
-Choose just one to read for your readings this week (you likely have a few other things going on right now :) )
+- Kennan, M.A. & Olsson, M.R.
+(2011) Writing it up: Getting your LIS research out there.
+Australian Academic & Research Libraries.
+41 (1): 14-28  [PDF]()

+**LIS Spotlight**

 - Holden, J., & Roeschley, A. (2020).
 Privacy and Access in the Massachusetts Society for the Prevention of Cruelty to Children Records.
-The American Archivist, 83(1), 77-90. https://meridian.allenpress.com/american-archivist/article-abstract/83/1/77/441164/Privacy-and-Access-in-the-Massachusetts-Society?redirectedFrom=fulltext
+The American Archivist, 83(1), 77-90.
+[HTML](https://meridian.allenpress.com/american-archivist/article-abstract/83/1/77/441164/Privacy-and-Access-in-the-Massachusetts-Society?redirectedFrom=fulltext)

-## Exercise
-Forthcoming
+**Recommended**
+- Rachel Gordon's ['Publish or Perish'](https://www.emeraldgrouppublishing.com/archived/librarians/writing/publish_index.htm) is focused on publishing in LIS